codepath/android_guides/Android-for-Work.md

    <img src="http://i.imgur.com/EyiIQS1.png"/>

-   If you are using a personal Gmail account and signing up your domain with Android for Work:
+   If you are using a personal Gmail account and signing up your domain with Android for Work, you screenshot will appear as follows:

    <img src="http://i.imgur.com/owi7CEh.png"/>